airbytehq/airbyte/docs/connector-development/connector-builder-ui/overview.md

 **Connection**: A connection is an automated data pipeline that replicates data from a source to a destination.
 It links a configured source (based on a source connector) to a configured destination (based on a destination connector) to perform syncs.
 It defines things like the replication frequency (e.g. hourly, daily, manually) and which streams to replicate.

-## When should I use the connector builder?
+## When should I use Connector Builder?

-First, check if the API you want to use has an available connector in the catalog.
+First, check if the API you want to use has an available connector in the [catalog](../../integrations).
 If you find it there, you can use it as is.
 If you need to update an existing connector, see the guide for updates.

 Generally, you can build a connector with the Connector Builder if you want to connect to an HTTP API that returns a collection of records as JSON and has fixed endpoints.
 For more detailed information on requirements, refer to the [compatibility guide](./connector-builder-compatibility.md).

 ## Getting started

-The high-level process for using the connector builder is as follows:
+The high-level process for using Connector Builder is as follows:

-1. Access the connector builder in the Airbyte web app by selecting "Builder" in the left-hand sidebar.
+1. Access Connector Builder in the Airbyte web app by selecting "Builder" in the left-hand sidebar.
 2. Iterate on your low-code connector by providing details for global configuration and user inputs.
 User inputs are the variables your connector will ask an end-user to provide when they configure a connector for use in a connection.
 3. Once the connector is ready, publish it.
 This makes it available in your local workspace
 4. Configure a Source based on the released connector